 Your ads need to have high-quality scores, matching contextual information and higher CTRs than average.

-If you hover over the quality score metric in your AdWords account, you should see something like this:
+If you hover over the quality score metric in your Google Ads account, you should see something like this:

 The quality score is a rank from 1-10 (with ten being the best) of how each ad or keyword is performing.
 It’s a general score to give you an idea of how well you are doing.